Aktuelle Kamera: Fate after reunification

 The last AK am Abend was anchored by Wolfgang Meyer on 14 December 1990 at 19:30, while the last newscast as Aktuelle Kamera was anchored by Petra Kusch-Lück at 1:00 on DFF1.
 The following day, DFF's newscasts were re-titled Aktuell ("Current").
 East German television was reduced to one channel, after DFF1 folded, its transmitters becoming part of the Erstes Deutsches Fernsehen (now Das Erste) network.

 On 1 January 1992 at 0:00 (midnight), the former DFF2 was regionalised and incorporated into the ARD as the regional channel ("Dritte Programme" – "Third programme") for the "New Länder" under the names of Mitteldeutscher Rundfunk Fernsehen (Saxony, Saxony-Anhalt, Thuringia), ORB-Fernsehen (Brandenburg, later merged with Sender Freies Berlin to form Rundfunk Berlin-Brandenburg on 1 May 2003) and N3 (Mecklenburg-Vorpommern).

 In October 1999, the AK news broadcasts were re-run on a daily basis to mark 10 years to the events leading to the fall of the Berlin Wall and German reunification.
 The news programs were broadcast one a day, corresponding to their original broadcast date a decade earlier.
 The rebroadcasts provided a daily contrast between the reunited Germany of 1999 and the last months of the DDR in 1989 by giving a daily window into the past.

-In popular culture
+Legacy

-The 2003 film Good Bye, Lenin!, about a woman who falls into a coma before the Berlin Wall comes down and does not emerge until several months hence, features Aktuelle Kamera as a plot point.
-The film deals with how her children create a "DDR in her bedroom", doing such things as putting food in old jars, wearing old clothes – and showing AK tapes heavily.
-One of the first things protagonist Alex's friend Denis does is get tapes of old East German shows: "about 30 Aktuelle Kamera, 11 Der schwarze Kanal, six of Ein Kessel Buntes (shown in subtitles as "that variety show you mentioned"), and three or four of Everyday Life in the West."
-When Alex said that his mother would notice that the news was old, his friend replied that "they're all the same old crap, anyway."
-Denis, an amateur filmmaker, even goes as far to produce fake newscasts that say that West Germans were streaming into the DDR to avoid neo-Nazi groups and unemployment, not the other way round.
+Aktuelle Kamera has been considered an aspect of Ostalgie—a term coined in 1992 by East German comedian Uwe Steimle to refer to nostalgia for aspects of life in the DDR.
+The programme (and Ostalgie in general) is used prominently as a plot point in the 2003 German film Good Bye, Lenin!, which follows the children of a mother who had awoken from a months-long coma that began shortly before reunification.
+To prevent a potentially fatal emotional shock since she was a supporter of the ruling Socialist Unity Party, the children attempted to conceal the reunification through increasingly elaborate means, including showing her videotapes of East German television shows such as Aktuelle Kamera.
+Eventually, the children have to film their own versions of the newscast to maintain and support their ruse.